What is Chronic Fatigue: Causes, Symptoms & Remedies

 This can then spiral out of control and lead to a bunch of other side effects, like a greater susceptibility to illness.

-The best way to treat a candida imbalance is to adjust your diet.
+The best way to remedy a candida imbalance is to adjust your diet.
 Avoid high lactose dairy products, refined sugars, and carbs, as these foods are the primary fuel for the candida fungus.
 At the same time, consume more probiotics found in certain types of yogurt and other products.
 These helpful bacteria can push out the candida and bolster your digestive tract.

 Manage Your Stress Levels